 1. What is your love language?

 Okay, you know that you don’t feel loved, but do you know what it takes to make you feel loved?
 Girl, get empowered – learn your Love Language.
 Dr.Gary Chapman developed a great body of work around how people feel love.
-According to Dr. Chapman there are five Love Languages: Acts of Service, Words of Affirmation, Quality Time, Physical Touch and Gifts.
-Every person, including you, has a key way in which they feel loved.
+According to Dr. Chapman, there are five Love Languages: Acts of Service, Words of Affirmation, Quality Time, Physical Touch, and Gifts.
+Every person, including you, has a key way to feel loved.
 When we understand this, it’s a critical piece of self-awareness that will help you feel the love you desire.

-The next step is to communicate what you have learnt with your partner.
-Think about ways in the past when you felt lit up by love and share these.
-When a guy knows he is doing something that pleases you, he will most certainly repeat the behaviour.
+The next step is to communicate what you have learned with your partner.
+Think about past times you felt lit up by love and share these.
+When a guy knows he is doing something that pleases you, he will certainly repeat the behavior.
 He just needs some help understanding.
-Since he can’t read your mind with a crystal ball, you are going to have to communicate with your partner.
+Since he can’t read your mind with a crystal ball, you will have to communicate with your partner.

 2. What is your partner’s love language?

 You are a human being, which means you are typically focused on what is going on in your own life.
-Hey, don’t feel bad, this is just how we are all programmed for survival.
-But there is a universal law that clearly says, ‘what we give is what we receive.’
+Hey, don’t feel bad; this is how we are all programmed for survival.
+But a universal law clearly says, ‘what we give is what we receive.’
 So if you want more love, you have to give more love!

 The five Love Languages teach us that there is often a disconnection because we assume everyone feels love the same way we do.
-Imagine if your partner was speaking Greek to you, yet you only speak English.
+Imagine if your partner spoke Greek to you, yet you only speak English.
 You wouldn’t understand what he was trying to say.
 The same thing happens in love.
-Understanding each other’s Love Language helps you to love your partner in the way they need.
+Understanding each other’s Love Language helps you love your partner the way they need.

 3. Whose job is it to make you feel loved?

-Quite frankly darling, this is the only question that truly matters.
-In order to feel the love you desire, you need to know that relying on someone other than yourself to fill you up is a certain way to disaster.
+Quite frankly, darling, this is the only question that truly matters.
+To feel the love you desire, you need to know that relying on someone other than yourself to fill you up is a certain way to disaster.

-When you feel unsupported and say “I don’t feel loved”, it is often a sign that your root chakra is out of balance.
-You have seven energy centres in your body called chakras.
-The root chakra is the first, which is at the base of your spine.
-This chakra, which is red, is responsible for your foundations and feelings of support.
-When it is imbalanced, you can feel like you are ‘on shaky ground’, struggle with relationships and financial matters and may even experience depression and anxiety.
+When you feel unsupported and say, “I don’t feel loved,” it is often a sign that your root chakra is out of balance.
+You have seven energy centers in your body called chakras.
+The root chakra is the first at the base of your spine.
+This red chakra is responsible for your foundations and feelings of support.
+When imbalanced, you can feel like you are ‘on shaky ground’, struggle with relationships and financial matters, and may even experience depression and anxiety.
 You might also be a Type-A person or suffer from acting like a ‘control freak.’